 Members who meet the eligibility requirements for the CPD exemption from the Basic Requirements and who have no intention of performing activities that would cause them to lose eligibility may also make a declaration for exemption from annual reporting.

-To declare eligibility for exemption from annual reporting, sign into CPABC’s secure website.
+To declare eligibility for exemption from annual reporting, sign into CPABC’s secure online services area.

 Non-Residents of BC